 1. This personality test on " A Sense of Personal Identity" is to give an indication of how developed is that person's sense of identity.

-There is a total of 19 questions/statements.
-Indicate how often each of the statement applies to you.
-Using the point scale
+There are 19 questions/statements in this test.
+Indicate how often each of the statement applies to you using the point scale:

 - 1 = Never applies to me

 - 2 = Only occasionally or seldom applies to me